Is Teekay Corporation Primed For A Short Squeeze?

 It's impossible to predict for sure whether a stock will enter a short squeeze until after the fact; however, I believe shorts are getting dangerously exposed on Teekay Corporation.
 It seems that the next week or two could provide a significant short squeeze if momentum continues, but short-term trades are of course always highly speculative.

-TK is far better idea for a long-term hold and this idea has found serious interest in the value investing world.
+TK is a far better idea for a long-term hold and this idea has found serious interest in the value investing world.
 One of the top investors in the world has recently doubled his holdings in Teekay Corporation, reaching a 10.1% stake in TK, reported last Friday afternoon.
 This is personally my highest conviction idea of my career and I believe TK can reach a range of $13-$16 by mid-2018.

 Disclosure: I am/we are long TK.